-Rule Change: Open
+Rule Change: Completed

-The medium-term projected assessment of system adequacy, or MT PASA, assesses the adequacy of expected electricity supply to meet demand across a two-year horizon.
+The MT PASA assesses the adequacy of expected electricity supply to meet demand across a two-year horizon.
 This is done through regular assessment of any projected failure to meet the reliability standard.

 On 10 May 2018 AEMO implemented a new MT PASA methodology that probabilistically assesses the risk and uncertainties of power system operation by running simulations to reflect the operation of the national electricty market.
 The MT PASA process now probabilistically determines whether the reliability standard is projected to be met.

 Under the current NER, AEMO is required to report on aggregate capacity of generation in a region after allowing for the impact of network constraints as part of the MT PASA.

 This requirement was drafted at a time when the MT PASA methodology was deterministic.
 However, assessment of the impact of network constraints is incompatible with the probabilistic modelling approach that has now been adopted in the MT PASA.

 A consultation paper was published on 12 April 2018 to facilitate discussion on the rule change request.
 Submissions closed on 10 May 2018.
 Four written submissions to the consultation paper were received and are available below.

 As the rule change request was considered non-controversial, the AEMC followed an expedited rule making process.